erwanM974/hibou_label/README.md

 As explained earlier, we will use the "prefix" semantics to analyze the multi-trace.

-A search strategy: either Breadth First Search (BFS) or Depth First Search (DFS) can be specified using the "strategy" option.
+A search strategy: for instance Breadth First Search (BreadthFS) or Depth First Search (DepthFS) can be specified using the "strategy" option.
 Indeed, for any given (interaction,multi-trace) couple, several matches may be evaluated, leading to several other couples (interaction,multi-trace).
-We can then explore those child nodes and their children using any classical search heuristic.
+We can then explore those child nodes and their children using any search heuristic.

 We can also specify the verdict which will be the goal of the analysis, meaning that the analysis will stop once a verdict that is greater or equal to the goal is found.
 This is done using the "goal" option.